Who we are

 - p-XRD Unit

-Nuclear Magnetic Resonance
+Nuclear Magnetic Resonance Unit

-The Nuclear Magnetic Resonance (NMR) Core Facility at the National and Kapodistrian University of Athens is part of the horizontal infrastructure of the School of Sciences.
+The Nuclear Magnetic Resonance Unit (NMRU) at the National and Kapodistrian University of Athens is part of the horizontal infrastructure of the School of Sciences.
 The purpose of the facility is to serve the research interests of the academic community, and all other interested parties, in the field of Nuclear Magnetic Resonance.
 Collaborations including joint publications, research proposals, and funding are highly encouraged.
 Moreover, the goal of the NMR Core Facility is to offer training in state-of-the-art NMR instrumentation and software.
 The available NMR systems are equipped with different state-of-the-art, highly sensitive probes for conducting experiments on liquid, solid and semi-solid samples.
 It is possible to study small molecules (e.g. drugs, synthetic compounds, natural products, etc.), polymers, as well as the interactions of small molecules with biomolecules (e.g. proteins, nucleic acids).
 The unit consists of two subunits: The 500 MHz and the 400 MHz NMR.

-Imaging
+Imaging unit

 The Imaging Unit (IU) of the NKUA Core Facility has been established at the premises of the School of Sciences, NKUA.
 The preparatory phase of different samples viewing has started in Autumn 2024 and it is expected that the IU will be in full operation capacity by early summer 2025.
 We aim to provide state-of-the-art high-resolution light and electron microscope imaging, serving the needs of all NKUA schools and beyond.
 Currently, our team consists of three members, all with high experience and expertise in Imaging techniques, including Electron Microscopy (sample preparation and viewing).
 At this phase of its operation the unit is divided at two sub-units: